ArturKasumov/activemq-microservices-project/README.md

 Fullname-service and address-service subscribe to this topic.
 The fullname-service retrieves the customer's full name, while the address-service fetches the customer's address.
 Once they process the data, they send messages with the retrieved information to persist.data.queue.
 The final microservice persist-data-service listens to messages from persist.data.queue and updates the customer’s record in the database.

+To improve the system, an error queue should be added to handle failed message processing.
+If some service encounters an error and can not retrieve the required data the message should be sent to error.queue instead of being lost.